Star Wars: Rebel Assault: Reception and sales

-GamePro gave a somewhat more positive review of the 3DO version, praising the audio and the "awesome graphics", but again concluded that the controls all but completely ruin the game.
+For the 3DO version of the game, GamePro gave a somewhat more positive review, praising the audio and the "awesome graphics", but once again concluded that the controls all but completely ruin the game.
 They remarked that the directional movements are twitchy and that the need to push the cursor to the edge of the screen in order to maneuver the ship in first person is a major problem.
-A reviewer for Next Generation likewise said that the graphics and music are impressive, and the port is overall "a very close conversion of the PC CD-ROM game", but that "The control is none too solid, and game play is rudimentary."
+A reviewer for Next Generation likewise said that the graphics and music are impressive, and the port is overall "a very close conversion of the PC CD-ROM game", but that "the control is none too solid, and game play is rudimentary."
 He gave it two out of five stars.

 Next Generation's review of the Macintosh version remarked that the game's recreation of vehicles and scenarios from the Star Wars universe would make it very appealing to fans of the franchise, but that the on-rails gameplay would get old quickly for general gamers.
 The review also commented on the usual long delay between the release of the PC and Macintosh versions, and scored it two out of five stars.

 Rebel Assault was a runner-up for Computer Gaming World's Action Game of the Year award in June 1994, losing to Prince of Persia 2: The Shadow and the Flame.
 The editors wrote that Rebel Assault "established a new record for CD-ROM game sales as well as a new model for action games based on film properties".

 MacUser named Rebel Assault one of the top 50 CD-ROMs of 1995.

 Entertainment Weekly gave the game a B and wrote that "You've got to hand it to the folks at LucasArts — they wring every drop of juice from a game platform, whether it's PC CD-ROM (where Rebel Assault has been a best-seller for the past eight months) or Sega CD (which is just releasing the same game).
 The trouble is, Sega CD doesn't have that much juice to begin with: Thanks to the system's slow disc access and limited color capabilities, this version of the Star Wars fighter ship never quite reaches light speed."

+James V. Trunzo reviewed Star Wars: Rebel Assault in White Wolf #42 (April, 1994), giving it a final evaluation of "Very Good" and stated that "If you're looking for a Wing Commander/X-Wing type product, Rebel Assault isn't it.
+If you're looking for an exciting, quick-playing multimedia experience, you'll love Rebel; Assault."